daynejones/poor-mans-pipeline/README.md

-# Poor Man's Data Pipeline
+# The Poor Man's Data Pipeline

 ## Motivation
 Tasked with writing a proof of concept data pipeline, I was overwhelmed with the options on the market.
 This simple data pipeline sits on Google Cloud Platform, captures events using a simple tracking pixel, processes, and stores the data in near real time, and requires no ops.
 It was partially inspired by [this project](https://cloud.google.com/solutions/serverless-pixel-tracking-tutorial) on Google's own site.